 StatBank table 08437 and table 3 was updated with figures for 2019 on June 19 2020.

-Figures for 2017-2019 for work beside program participation as well as leave reason will be published on August 28.
+Figures for 2017-2019 for work beside program participation as well as leave reason will be published later.
 Updated version of previous StatBank tables 08436 and 08440.

 Not yet determined